 Where can I find information about classical music composers?

-Composers decide how many instruments should play a piece of music, and also write instructions as to how they want the music to be played eg slow, fast, softly, or loudly.
+Composers decide how many instruments should play a piece of music.
+They also write instructions for how they want the music to be played eg slow, fast, softly, or loudly.
 These instructions are often written in Italian.

 Famous classical composers